 How To Prevent Sowbugs

-If you’re experiencing sowbugs outside, they’re typically not considered a pest for lawns or gardens.
-Like worms, they break down plant matter and organic waste, making them beneficial.
+Outside, sowbugs are typically considered beneficial for lawns or gardens.
+Like worms, they break down plant matter and organic waste.
 However, an overly large number of sowbugs can be an unsightly nuisance and pose a small risk to young plants.

 How To Get Rid of Sowbugs